 \subsubsection{Sifting}

-As it was already mentioned, two detection schemes are typically used in CV-QKD: homodyne detection, where Bob measures a single quadrature (either $\hat{x}$ or $\hat{p}$), and heterodyne detection, where Bob measures both quadratures simultaneously.
-In the homodyne-based CV-QKD protocols Bob therefore has to randomly switch between non-commuting quadratures for each received quantum state.
-This is typically accomplished by adjusting the LO phase between 0 and $\frac{\pi}{2}$, often with the aid of quantum random number generator.
-Random switching is essential for security, as it means that in a direct attack, Eve would only match Bob's basis half the time.
+As mentioned, two detection schemes are typically used in CV QKD: homodyne detection, where Bob measures a single quadrature (either $\hat{x}$ or $\hat{p}$), and heterodyne detection, where Bob measures the two quadratures simultaneously.
+In the homodyne-based CV-QKD protocols, Bob therefore has to randomly switch between noncommuting quadratures for each received quantum state.
+This is typically accomplished by adjusting the LO phase between 0 and $\pi/2$, often with the aid of a quantum random number generator.
+Random switching is essential for security, as it means that, in a direct attack, Eve would match Bob's basis only half the time.
 Even if she could retain quantum states in memory and wait until Bob reveals his basis, she would still not be able to influence the measurement outcome.
-This switching process, however, requires a ``sifting'' step, where Bob communicates with Alice his choice of quadratures for each received quantum state over an authenticated public channel, allowing Alice to retain only the data corresponding to Bob's selected quadrature, ensuring they are in agreement.
+This switching process, however, requires a ``sifting'' step where Bob communicates with Alice his choice of quadrature for each received quantum state over an authenticated public channel, allowing Alice to retain only the data corresponding to Bob's selected quadrature, ensuring that they are in agreement.